waveambi/Spotless_Recommender/README.md

 ## Introduction

-This is a project I completed during the Insight Data Engineering program (New York, Fall 2018).
-This project aims building data pipeline for integrating data from Yelp open review dataset and sanitary inspections dataset from government.
-This project consists of four main components: batch processing part for integrating and transforming data from different sources, machine learning part for collaborative filtering with user's rating and dining history data, real-time streaming part for handling requests from simulated users with locations, and finally visualization part of website.
-Raw data would be processed and saved into database, then loaded into memory for real-time recommendation.
+This is a project I completed during Insight Data Engineering program (New York, Fall 2018).
+This project aims building data pipeline for leveraging data from Yelp open dataset and sanitary inspections dataset for clean restaurant recommendation.
+This project consists of four main components: batch processing part for integrating and transforming data from different sources, machine learning part for collaborative filtering with user's historical ratings, real-time streaming part for handling requests from simulated users, and visualization part of website.
+Raw data would be processed during batech processing jobs, and results are saved into database, then loaded into memory for real-time recommendation.
 Visit [spotlessrecommender](http://spotlessrecommender.site) to see it in action (or watch it [here](https://www.youtube.com/watch?v=pI_qaubQ47Q)).

 ## Problem: